chinacomx/translations/content/_index.md

 - A fourteen-chapter lianhuanhua version of the *Water Margin* 水滸傳, translated by Stephen Kow [here](https://web.archive.org/web/20141026053520/http://hilianhuanhua.org/home/read-the-books-online/water-margin/).

-__...as well as on this website -- with many new translations scheduled to appear regularly!__
+...as well as on this website!

 ## Acknowledgements

-This webpage was set up by Duncan Paterson, Gu Qin and Damian Mandzunowski.
+This webpage was initially set up by Duncan Paterson, Gu Qin, and Damian Mandzunowski as part of a proof of concept arising from work conducted with support from the ERC-funded project [“The Politics of Reading in the People’s Republic of China”](https://readchina.github.io/) (READCHINA, grant agreement no. 757365).
 The translations published here until 2023 originated as joint translation projects by students at the [Institute of Chinese Studies, University of Freiburg](https://uni-freiburg.de/sinologie/), supervised by Lena Henningsen.
-We acknowledge the support of the ERC-funded project [“The Politics of Reading in the People’s Republic of China”](https://readchina.github.io/) (READCHINA, grant agreement no. 757365).
 Students from FU Berlin, supervised by Dominik Weihrauch, also contributed translations during this phase.

-Since 2024, the webpage is maintained by the ERC-funded project [“Comics Culture in the People’s Republic of China”](https://chinacomx.github.io/) (ChinaComx, grant agreement no. 101088049) at the [Institute of Chinese Studies, Heidelberg University](https://www.zo.uni-heidelberg.de/de/china).
+Since 2024, the webpage is maintained by Damian Mandzunowski and the ERC-funded project [“Comics Culture in the People’s Republic of China”](https://chinacomx.github.io/) (ChinaComx, grant agreement no. 101088049) at the [Institute of Chinese Studies, Heidelberg University](https://www.zo.uni-heidelberg.de/de/china).

 Special thanks go to our colleagues Matthias Arnold and Hanno Lecher from the [Centre for Asian and Transcultural Studies (CATS), Heidelberg University](https://www.cats.uni-heidelberg.de/) for providing us with high resolution scans of the lianhuanhua, part of the [CATS-Seifert Collection of Chinese Comics](https://www.cats.uni-heidelberg.de/library/collections/chinese.html) — as well to Andreas Seifert for donating his collection to Heidelberg University in the first place.